Safir Pub.

 Complete Ghost Stories

-Translated by Ebrahim Amel Mehrabi
+By Charles Dickens Translated by Ebrahim Amel Mehrabi

 During the era of Charles Dickens, fascination with the supernatural was remarkably high.
 Dickens himself was fond of ghost stories, especially during the festive season of Christmas, and maintained an open-minded attitude, even going so far as to test the reality of spirits.
 His natural leanings towards the dramatic and the eerie excellently suited him for narrating ghostly tales.
 In the collection of twenty stories presented here, including the renowned “A Christmas Carol,” his gothic storytelling prowess is fully displayed.
 Although some of these tales may be spine-chilling, Dickens has successfully infused them with his characteristic macabre humour as he explores themes of vengeance, madness, premonition, and visionary dreams.
 Additionally, he occasionally challenges the gullibility prevalent in his times.